yomorun/yomo-sink-socketio/README.md

 ### Run `yomo-zipper`

-You can use the command `yomo wf dev workflow.yaml` to run [yomo-zipper](https://yomo.run/zipper) which will automatically receive the real noise data from CELLA office, or run `yomo wf run workflow.yaml` with the specific `yomo-source`.
+In order to experience the real-time data processing in YoMo, you can use the command `yomo wf dev workflow.yaml` to run [yomo-zipper](https://yomo.run/zipper) which will automatically receive the real noise data from CELLA office, or run `yomo wf run workflow.yaml` with the specific [yomo-source](https://yomo.run/source).
 See [yomo-zipper](https://yomo.run/zipper#how-to-config-and-run-yomo-zipper) for details.

 After running `yomo-zipper`, you can visit `http://localhost:8000/public` in browser, it will show the data in real-time.